Botox® - Botulinum Toxin

 Recently it has been found that injection of Botox® in the forehead has led to a significant reduction in headaches and migraines in sufferers.
 This may work by reducing the frequency and strength of frowning.

-The Wilson Clinic has also been using Botox for around 15 years to treat sufferers of Hyperhydrosis with up to 75% of patients achieveing outstanding results.
+The Wilson Clinic has also been using Botox for more than 15 years to treat sufferers of Hyperhydrosis with up to 75% of patients achieving outstanding results.

 What are the limitations?